SEC Mandatory Climate Risk Disclosure Rules Explainer and Fact Sheet - Last Updated: June 27, 2023

 • Any ESG or climate analytics tools, such as scenario analysis, the registrant uses to assess the impact of climate-related risks on its business and consolidated financial statements, or that support business model resilience in light of foreseeable climate-related risks

-3. Third party attestation - The proposed rules require accelerated filers and large accelerated filers reporting climate-related disclosures to the SEC to include an attestation report from a neutral, trusted, and experienced third party covering, at a minimum, the disclosure of the company's Scope 1 and Scope 2 emissions.
+3. Third party attestation - The proposed rule requires accelerated filers and large accelerated filers reporting climate-related disclosures to the SEC to include an attestation report from a neutral, trusted, and experienced third party related to their Scope 1 & Scope 2 emissions.
 This report should also include certain related disclosures about the attestation service provider.
-We see this as "limited" assurance of the ESG information being disclosed, which is less strict than a financial audit, but still requires working with a sustainability reporting partner organization
+We see this as "limited" assurance of the information being disclosed, which is less strict than a financial audit, but still requires working with a credible sustainability reporting partner organization or accounting firm

-This means companies should implement their SEC climate disclosure compliance approach by 2023 to be ready for the 2024 reporting cycle and stay compliant.
-It's not yet know exactly how the SEC will penalize businesses who fail to comply with its upcoming climate disclosure requirements, but according to the Commissions’ requirements, non-compliant eligible organizations may be forced to pay a meaningful fine.
+This means companies should implement their SEC climate disclosure compliance approach across 2024-2025 to be ready and stay compliant.
+It's not yet know exactly how the SEC will penalize businesses who fail to comply with its upcoming climate disclosure requirements, but according to the Commissions’ requirements, non-compliant eligible organizations may be forced to pay a meaningful fine, in addition to potentially being subject to reputational harm and investor risk.

 Additional SEC ESG Regulations

-Based on guidance shared by the SEC throughout 2022 and 2023, the SEC's proposed climate-related disclosure rules appear likely to be the first of many ESG reporting rules and proposals from the SEC.
+Based on guidance shared by the SEC between 2022 and 2024, the SEC's proposed climate-related disclosure rules appear likely to be one of multiple ESG reporting rules and proposals from the SEC.
 Other current proposals focus on the 'S' or social pillar of ESG, including board diversity disclosure and a human capital management proposal.
 The board diversity proposal will require reports from all NASDAQ-listed companies.
 The human capital proposals will include reporting on hiring practices, workplace culture, employee well-being efforts, and diversity, equity, and inclusion (DEI), among others.

 A Few Helpful Recommendations